olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 # MPI Collectives

-The last type of MPI communication we will introduce is Collective Communication, which involves all the processes in a communicator.
-In fact, all processes in communicator must participate.
+The last type of MPI communication we will introduce is Collective Communication, in which all the processes in a communicator must participate.
 Collective Communication serves several purposes:
 * Synchronization
 * Data movement